 San Francisco, California

-A variety of vendors will be present with nature-related artwork, books, field equipment and attire, and local merchant wares.
 A number of the events are geared toward birders who are also photographers.
 Birders of all levels are welcome, and the schedule identifies programs especially appropriate for beginners or children, as well as programs that are wheelchair accessible.

 The headquarters for the Festival is at the Morro Bay Community Center at 1001 Kennedy Way.
 Maps to venues and meeting places will be provided on our website.